pygments/pygments/doc/docs/tokens.rst

 `Comment.Preproc`
     Token type for preprocessor comments (also ``<?php``/``<%`` constructs).

+`Comment.PreprocFile`
+    Token type for filenames in preprocessor comments.

 `Comment.Single`
     Token type for comments that end at the end of a line (e.g. ``# foo``).